TeamRizu/outfox-wiki/content/user-guide/config/folders.md

 ```

 # Additional folders
-Via the preferences file (Save/Preferences.ini), you can specify _additional_ folders.
+Via the preferences file (Save/Preferences.ini), you can specify _additional_ folders to store content.
+For example, you can keep your song library in a centralized location (such as in a separate folder or on a different storage device), and share them between multiple installations of OutFox or StepMania-based games.

 Both of these parameters accept multiple directory paths, comma-separated.